swapnillps0105/Programming-Notes/Data Structures/1D Arrays and Arrays Class.md

  ```java
 Array.equals(char[] A,char[] B);
 ```
-For the full list of methods and more details visit the Oracle site [here](https://docs.oracle.com/javase/7/docs/api/java/util/Arrays.html).
+For the full list of methods and more details visit the [Oracle site](https://docs.oracle.com/javase/7/docs/api/java/util/Arrays.html).